GenesisFan64/Shinrinx-MARS/README.md

 NTSC Systems only, untested on PAL

 Current issues:
+- Rewrite the routine that draws the polygons, it's a mess
-- Fix the perspective calculation, vertices explode if they are close to the screen
+- Implement the check(s) to ignore faces outside of the screen
-- Improve solid color drawing so it doesnt look too blocky
-- HW Only: Palette might get corrupted

 Please note that current 32X emulators ignore critical parts of the system, these include:
 - FM bit: This bit tells which system side (Genesis or 32X) can read/write to the Super VDP (The framebuffer and 256-color palette), if a CPU with NO permission touches the Super VDP, it will freeze the entire system (32X or Genesis)